mperham/inspeqtor/README.md

 What it doesn't:

 * monitor arbitrary processes, services must be init-managed
-* have *any* runtime or 3rd party dependencies at all, not even libc.
+* have *any* runtime dependencies at all, not even libc.

 ## Installation